How much information can the best steganography program stuff into a 1135 x 757 pixel photo, without making it ridiculously obvious it's been tampered

 of course with an occasional one-bit embed), all under user control.
 Detecting that an image has been lightly stuffed would be virtually impossible.

-color darker (unless the embedded bits are also all 1's), while any bits we embed in the latter will replace 0's and so make that color brighter.
+make that color darker (unless the embedded bits are also all 1's), while any bits we embed in the latter will replace 0's and so make that color

-Even with fairly low embed ratios this becomes noticeable as phantom colors, and as we try to stuff more information in, it gets worse and worse.
+brighter.
+Even with fairly low embed ratios this becomes noticeable as phantom colors, and as we try to stuff more information in, it gets worse and

-Stegmeister finesses this problem by invoking a mathematical sleight of hand that makes the brightness of any given pixel color always equally
+worse.
+Stegmeister finesses this problem by invoking a mathematical sleight of hand that makes the brightness of any given pixel color equally likely

-likely to go up or down, no matter what the starting value or the number of bits embedded.
-When each color brightness is held the same on average,
+to go up or down, no matter what the starting value or the number of bits embedded.
+When each color brightness is held the same on average, hue and

-hue and saturation also stay the same on average.
-Of course one may need to blur output pixels together to experience the original color, but that's
+saturation also stay the same on average.
+Of course one may need to blur output pixels together to experience the original color, but that's already

-already what the eye does automatically when we view an image from a normal distance.
-This technique allows for the highest possible embed ratios
+what the eye does automatically when viewing an image from a normal distance.
+This technique allows for the highest possible embed ratios resulting

 (If an image is going to be subject to careful scrutiny, one would of course employ lower embed ratios than when seeking only a pleasing look from a